-A dental filling is one of the most common dental procedures in our dental practice.
-Most people will have a cavity at some point in their life and will need to have it treated.
+A dental filling is one of the most common dental procedures we offer in our dental practice.
+Most people will eventually have a tooth cavity and need it treated.
 Tooth decay will only get worse until we fix it with a filling.
-The purpose of a filling is to restore a damaged or decayed tooth and prevent further damage.
-Dr. Derek Conover offers tooth-colored fillings for the most natural-looking restoration.
+The purpose of a dental filling is to restore a damaged or decayed tooth and prevent further damage.
+Dr. Derek Conover offers tooth-colored dental fillings in Philadelphia, PA, for the most natural-looking restoration.

-We use a range of materials, from resin to porcelain.
-Our dental care team can also replace old, dark fillings to improve both oral health and the appearance of your smile.
+We use a range of dental filling materials, from resin to porcelain.
+Our dental care team can also replace old, dark fillings to improve oral health and your smile’s appearance.
 The material we recommend for a dental filling will depend on the location of the tooth and the severity of the decay or damage.
-Dental fillings are a general dentistry service that supports your long term dental health by stabilizing the health of your infected tooth.
+Dental fillings are a general dentistry service that supports your long-term dental health by stabilizing the health of your infected tooth.

-About Dental Fillings
+Learning About Dental Fillings

 White fillings are the standard in cosmetic dentistry for esthetics and function.
-For smaller fillings, Dr. Conover uses tooth-colored dental composites to restore beauty and strength.
+Dr. Conover uses tooth-colored dental composites for smaller fillings to restore beauty and strength.
 We place the composite resin materials directly into the teeth using the latest techniques.
 However, this type of filling will not last as long as a metal filling.
 It will need replacement about every ten years.

-In the case of larger fillings, Dr. Conover fabricates porcelain restorations or onlays which look and feel like natural teeth.
+In the case of larger fillings, Dr. Conover fabricates porcelain restorations or onlays that look and feel like natural teeth.
 Porcelain fillings will strengthen a weak or damaged tooth structure and prevent future damage to teeth.
 They will last longer than composite fillings but will also cost more.

-The Dental Fillings Procedure at Our Office
+The Dental Fillings Procedure in Philadelphia, PA